 Athabasca University achieves gold standard for business schools

-AU’s Faculty of Business is now among the top six per cent of business schools around the world
+AU’s Faculty of Business is now among the top 6% of business schools around the world

 Learners want to be sure that the time, money, and effort they put into a post-secondary education is going to take them where they want to go.
 As alumni, they want to be proud of their education and know that it’s well-respected.
 Meanwhile, employers want to hire graduates who can hit the ground running—equipped with the skills and knowledge they’re looking for.